neurobin/MT7630E/README.md

 ##Secure Boot

-Not being signed, this driver is not expected to work on secure boot.
+Not being signed, this driver is **not expected to work on secure boot**.

 ##Source: